 Whilst ten GCSEs is a reasonable aspiration for most pupils at Leehurst Swan, some pupils may choose to opt for fewer GCSE courses and benefit from additional specialist support in their core subjects through timetabled booster provision.

 The English Baccalaureate (EBacc) is made up of GCSE subjects considered essential or desirable keystones to many A levels, degrees and career choices.
 Pupils don’t need to have studied all of these to go to university but having their GCSE mix steered towards EBacc subjects will help keep their options open.
 EBacc subjects are as follows:

 Excellence extends beyond the purely academic; our pupils’ commitment to music, art, drama, sports, the environment and to helping others through community and charity fundraising are a credit to them.
 Pupils are expected to demonstrate care for each other and value the contributions each can make.
 They celebrate the achievements of others and are keen to show their work in displays around the school.

 We pride ourselves on the high standard of pastoral care we provide.
 We want our pupils to develop into confident, independent young people who share our Christian values of respect and care for the individual and awareness of the needs of others.
-The school encourages involvement in community service and the pupils participate in various fund-raising activities to help others less fortunate than ourselves.
+The school encourages involvement in community service and pupils participate in various fund-raising activities to help others less fortunate than themselves.

-Our values are summarised in the School motto: ‘Ubi caritas et amor, Deus ibi est’.‘Where there is charity and love you will find God’.
+Our values are summarised in the school motto Ubi caritas et amor, Deus ibi est meaning Where there is charity and love you will find God.

-Parents wishing their children to be considered for entry should complete a Registration Form and return it, together with the Registration Fee of £50, to the School.
+Parents wishing their children to be considered for entry should complete a registration form and return it, together with the registration fee of £50, to the school.

-All candidates will be called for interview within two weeks of the Examination.
+All candidates will be called for interview within two weeks of the examination.